-Retraction may be able lessen the hot end’s pressure.
-Also, it will be able to stop the TPE filament from being moved towards the nozzle when your extruder is not printing.
+Retraction may be able to lessen the hot end’s pressure.
+Also, it will be able to stop the filament from being moved towards the nozzle when your extruder is not printing.
 Adjustments can be made to your retractions settings.

 The adjustments may depend on the issues that you are having.
 For example, if the extruder clogs, you can lower the retraction.
 There are others who have successfully printed their designs at zero retraction.

-What you can do is to find the least amount of retraction that is necessary so that there are less issues with your prints being stringy.
+What you can do is to find the least amount of retraction that is necessary so that there are fewer issues with your prints being stringy.
 If you observe that extra material comes out from the nozzle, you can try increasing the retraction speed or distance.

 Adjusting the Temperature of the Hot Bed